ApiGen/ApiGen/README.md

 * A page with a list of deprecated elements.
 * A page with Todo tasks.
 * Link to download documentation as ZIP archive.
-* Checkstyle report of undocumented elements.
+* Checkstyle report of poorly documented elements.
 * Support for docblock templates.
 * Support for @inheritdoc.
 * Support for {@link}.